Boeing posts $109 million Q3 loss amid jet production issues

-Boeing Co. lost $109 million in the third quarter as it struggled with production problems that have blocked deliveries of the 787, a large plane popular on international airline routes.
+Boeing Co. lost $109 million in the third quarter as it struggled with production problems that have held up deliveries of the 787, a large plane popular on long international airline routes.

 Boeing said Wednesday it is building about two 787s a months and expects to stay at that low rate until deliveries resume.
 Problems including fuselage flaws are expected to cause $1 billion in “abnormal costs,” the company said, including a $183 million charge recorded in the third quarter.

+China was Boeing’s biggest market for the Max before the crashes, and the company is still waiting for regulators there to let the plane fly again.
+If that approval doesn’t come in the next six to 12 months, the company will have to trim plans to boost Max production, Calhoun said.

+Boeing is currently building 19 Max jets a month at a plant near Seattle, and aims to boost that to 31 a month early next year, a goal that Cowen aerospace analyst Cai von Rumohr called “ambitious.”

-The company also took a $185 million charge for its troubled Starliner space capsule.
+Boeing also took a $185 million charge in the third quarter for its troubled Starliner space capsule.
 The company plans to try to launch the capsule in another test flight next year.

 The Chicago-based company offered a hopeful outlook for aircraft sales, saying that the rollout of vaccines against COVID-19 and easing of global travel restrictions will boost demand for planes.